Tracey Ullman's Show: International distribution

 HBO has picked up the American rights to the show; the first season began airing 28 October 2016.
 The network began broadcasting the show's second season 20 October 2017.
 On 30 August, American HBO announced that it would begin airing a third season of the show on 28 September 2018.
 It made its international premiere in the United States prior to its HBO launch at the 2018 Tribeca TV Festival.
 The event was held on 21 September 2018, with Ullman taking part in a Q&A session hosted by actress Meryl Streep.
 Aside from HBO in the United States, the show's international distributor, the UK-based DRG, announced that it had also sold the show's third season to HBO Europe and ITV Choice in Asia as of September 2018.
 As of March 2020, the series is currently available via the digital video subscription service BritBox.
+As of August 2025, all three series of the show are available to stream through The Roku Channel in the US.